gururaghav2925/python-module-6C/README.md

-# Heading
-Python Program to Define an Abstract Base Class for Polygon and Implement Its Subclasses
+# Python Program to Define an Abstract Base Class for Polygon and Implement Its Subclasses

 # Aim
 To create an abstract base class `Polygon` with an abstract method `sides()` and implement it in various subclasses that represent different shapes (e.g., Triangle, Square).
 Each subclass will define its own version of the `sides()` method.